Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

 Finally, note that our results do not say anything on the case $D_R<D_B$.
 The only available results for a model of this kind are those of \cite{KesSid3}, where a version of the infection model with $0=D_R<D_B$ is considered, and it is shown that, for sufficiently small $\rho$, the asymptotic velocity of the front is zero, while it is conjectured that a positive asymptotic velocity is obtained for sufficiently large $\rho$.

+Let us also mention that other regeneration approaches have been considered within the context of random walks in dynamic random environment (see, e.g., \cite{AvedSaVol,dHodSaSid,HildHolSidSoaTei}).

 The rest of the paper is organized as follows.
-In Section \ref{s:formal-construction}, we give a formal construction of the random process associated with the single-rate KS infection model, together with statements of its main structural properties, most of the proofs being deferred to Appendix A. Section \ref{s:regeneration} provides the definition of the renewal structure, and its key structural properties are stated and proved, save for the estimates on the tail, which form the content of Section \ref{s:estimates}.
-Finally, Section \ref{s:extension} briefly explains how to extend the previous results to the case of the remanent KS infection model with $D_R>D_B$.
+In Section~\ref {s:formal-construction}, we give a formal construction of the random process associated with the single-rate KS infection model, together with statements of its main structural properties.
+Section~\ref {s:regeneration} provides the definition of the renewal structure, and its key structural properties are stated and proved there, save for the estimates on the tail, which form the content of Section~\ref {s:estimates}.
+Finally, Section~\ref{s:extension} briefly explains how to extend the previous results to the case of the remanent KS infection model with $D_R>D_B$.
+For the sake of readability, some technical points are not discussed in detail, and we refer to the arXiv version \cite{BerRamArxiv} of the present work for a more thorough treatment of these points.